APorkolab/JobHuntHelper/README.md

 ## Associated Medium Blog Post

-For a comprehensive guide and best practices on using this job application tracker, please refer to our Medium blog post: [Your Guide to Managing Job Applications with Automation](#).
+For a comprehensive guide and best practices on using this job application tracker, please refer to our Medium blog post: [Job Search Juggler: Automate Your Application Follow-Ups](https://link.medium.com/DvmGNw6ZpEb).

 ## Contributing